Attorney

 John Terrel is a 30-year practicing attorney and serves as an Of Counsel attorney to the Howell, Buchan and Strong firm in the Tallahassee office.

-The uniqueness of Terrel’s experience has placed him on both sides of practicing; he spent 16 years working for State agencies and 14 years in the private sector.
+The uniqueness of Terrel’s experience has placed him on both sides of practicing; he spent 16 years working for State agencies and nearly 20 years in the private sector.

 Working in private practice, Terrel has balanced the physician or licensee side of the bench, bringing an appreciation for the good folks doing good work for their patients or clients.
 Helping the licensee is rewarding work that allows him to apply his expertise and knowledge of state agencies to health care professionals’ licensing needs.